Do Go On - 361 - The Hollywood Bandit

 Matt, it's everything.

-Matt Farthing, aka Penny Swiss Swanson.
+Matt Fathing, okay, Petty Swiss Swanson.

-That's good stuff.
 I imagine that they're getting a big inheritance.

-Is that a hyphenated surname?
+Is that a hyphenade say man?

 Oh, yeah.

-Are you from the Swiss Swanson Empire?
+Oh, you're from the Swiss Swelington Empire?

 Yeah.

-My mother did mole hotels and my dad did mole gold.
+My mother did mole hotels, and my dad did mole gold.

 I'd like to thank now from Peoria in California.